david-davidson/linear-algebra/notes.md

 * Unrelated to scale, so computed using "unit vector" of magnitude 1.
 * Processing of finding unit vector: "normalizing". unit vector of v: "normalization" of v.
 * (oh, and if all coords 0, it's the "0 vector", which indicates no change, has no direction)

+#### Dot product
+* Multiple two vectors * each other (each item * its counterpart), then sum the list.
+Represented by a dot.
+* Not that useful on its own, but part of...

+#### Inner product (angle between vectors)
+* Angle between vectors, represented by theta (Θ)
+* Note that any two vectors have *two* angles, the "long way" and the "short way" -- we always use the short way
+* Represented by arc cosine of (dot product of two vectors) / (magnitudes of both vectors, multiplied)